terezamr/42School/fractol/README.md

 # Fractol
-Summary: Generation of fractals from the complex numbers of an iterative mathematical construct.
+Generation of fractals from the complex numbers of an iterative mathematical construct.
 A fractal is a fragmented geometrical figure that infinitely repeats itself at smaller scales.
 Introduciont to graphical projects, using uses the school's graphical library, MiniLibX.

 ## Usage
 Execution: The type of the fractal has to be specified (whereas _options_ don't).